-1149.22C AFFORDABLE HOUSING REQUIREMENT
+1149.22C AFFORDABLE AND MODERATE INCOME REQUIREMENT

 (1) Applicability.
-All residential development approved within the Severance Overlay Zone shall include Affordable Housing Units as defined in this section.
-The affordable housing requirements established herein shall apply in proportion to the residential development thresholds established in Section 1149.21B.
+All residential development approved within the Severance Overlay Zone shall provide Affordable Housing Units and Moderate-Income Housing Units in accordance with the requirements of this section, proportionate to the residential development thresholds established in Section 1149.21B.